Program Overview

 The residence is made up of 3 separate, low-rise blocks, all with their own lobby.
 Apartments made up of 4, 6 or 8 single rooms are equipped with a newly refurbished kitchen and 2-3 recently refurbished bathrooms.
 Each bedroom has its own washbasin, while the residence itself has a local launderette that is open to members of the public.

 Alexander Fleming Hall fills up quickly, and rooms are allocated on a first come, first served basis.
-If a student is not able to be allocated a room in Alexander Fleming Hall, they will be placed in Harrow Hall (no additional fee) or Marylebone Hall (at an additional rate of approximately A$600 per 3-week session).
+If a student is not able to be allocated a room in Alexander Fleming Hall, they will be placed in Harrow Hall (no additional fee).

 Harrow Hall

 Designed to harmonise with the environment, the on-campus complex offers exciting accommodation consisting of self-contained units arranged in small, purpose-built, low-rise blocks, all surrounded by shrubbery and green lawns.
 A short bus ride takes you into Harrow and its lively town centre, where students can find a wide range of shops, an art centre and a multiplex cinema.
-Baker Street is only 20 minutes away, but it is also easy to escape the hustle and bustle of central London and visit the picturesque country villages and towns of the Home Counties.
+Baker Street is only 20 minutes away, making it easy to access central London.
+Additionally, the campus location provides an easy escape from the hustle and bustle of the city, allowing you to visit the picturesque country villages and towns of the Home Counties.

 Each unit has its own front door, lobby and cluster single bedrooms with en-suite facilities.
 There are also double units, as well as twin-bedded rooms for those who will share.
 The campus was specially designed to give easy access to those with physical disabilities, and some of the rooms have facilities converted for wheelchair use.